wmfe/h5offline/README.md

 ### What's Included

-- `npm run dev`: Browserify + `vueify` with proper config for source map & hot-reload.
+- `npm run dev`: App with proper config for source map & hot-reload.

 - `npm run build`: Production build with HTML/CSS/JS minification.

-For more information see the [docs for vueify](https://github.com/vuejs/vueify).
-Also checkout [breaking changes in vueify 9.0.0](https://github.com/vuejs/vueify/releases/tag/v9.0.0).
+- `npm run offline`: Build for offline and output release.zip of offline

 ### Fork It And Make Your Own